Autism in Adults: Recognizing the Signs, Living with a Diagnosis

 How gender affects the signs of autism

-Males are about four times as likely to be diagnosed with ASD than women.
+Men are about four times as likely to be diagnosed with ASD than women.
 Some researchers theorize this may be because women in general are better at imitating socially acceptable behavior.
-Unlike children with ASD, adults with ASD (even when undiagnosed) have had plenty of time to practice their social skills.
+Unlike children with ASD, adults with autism (even when undiagnosed) have had plenty of time to practice their social skills.
 Women especially often learn to “mask” certain behaviors that seem to draw the attention of other people.